-A lab in which students conduct self-assessment and career planning, considering numerous communication career options, including requisite knowledge and skills, entry and career salary levels, employment projections and effects of new technology and business developments.
-Graduate and law school options are also considered.
-Students learn how to conduct successful internship and job searches, including how to develop effective portfolios, job application letters, and resumes, as well as skills in persuasive interviewing.
+A lab in which students participate in self-assessment and career planning.
+Students will explore numerous career options, including requisite knowledge and skills, entry and career salary levels, and employment projections.
+Students learn how to conduct successful internship and job searches, including how to develop effective portfolios, job application letters, and resumes, as well as developing skills in persuasive interviewing.
+Students majoring in communication will decide on a COM+ focus by the end of this course.